MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

         - Using the metaverse search allows you to search on any object and attribute within the database
 ![Screenshot of the Synchronization Service Manager showing the Metaverse search.](media/mim-privacy-compliance/mim-privacy-compliance_2.PNG)

 After finding the object, clicking on the object will open the user profile page.
-The object details provide you with the comprehensive details about the object, its attributes, last modified and source of authority, and related connected data source derived from management agent configuration example below.
+The object details provide you with the comprehensive details about the object, its attributes, last modified and source of authority, and related connected data source derived from management agent configuration.

 ![Screenshot of the Synchronization Service Manager showing a user profile page and Metaverse Object Properties.](media/mim-privacy-compliance/mim-privacy-compliance.PNG)